 In the late 90's, 3D polygons were ready to take over the gaming industry.
-A good chunk of the market at the time consisted of 2D Platform Games, so developers had the job to figure out a way for those obstacle courses to properly transition into a 3D space.
+A good chunk of the market at the time consisted of 2D Platform Games, so developers had the job of figuring out a way for those obstacle courses to properly transition into a 3D space.
 The answer was to seemingly downplay the "obstacle course" part.

 Enter the Collect-A-Thon (short for "Collection Marathon").
 A style of Platform Game that was very popular in that era, inspired by the advent of Super Mario 64, which sought to take advantage of the new axis provided by 3D polygons through large, explorable worlds where players could move around freely.
-This, however, led to a new problem: traditional Level Goals at the end of linear paths looked a bit pointless in this new open-world reality.
-The solution was to turn exploration into a major part of the experience (if not, the main attraction), but that also meant having to incentivize the player with some sort reward that could also function as a goal in order to do so; that's were the collection aspect comes in.
+This, however, led to some new problems: traditional Level Goals at the end of linear paths looked a bit pointless in this new open-world reality.
+3D perspective also made it harder for players to gauge height and distance during jumping sections, which wasn't helped by the camera now being dynamic instead of fixed (player breaks for camera adjusting were frequent back then).
+The solution was to sideline the actual platforming and turn exploration into a major part of the experience (if not, the main attraction), but that also meant having to incentivize the player with some sort reward that could also function as a goal in order to do so; that's were the collection aspect comes in.

 The core formula is as follows: collect X number of Y things to advance further into the game.
 There are barriers, natural or not, that will prevent the player from just moving on to the next level unless they explore and collect enough of the resident Plot Coupons; however, very rarely are those conditions unfair (especially in the early game) and having to gather every collectible possible is never necessary in case you just want to finish the game, Golden Ending aside.